SAMcCARDC/RAiD-API/README.md

 Development and deployment of the framework will require the following:

 ### Third-Party Integrations
-*RAiD* uses the [*ANDS Handle Service*](https://www.ands.org.au/online-services/handle-service) to generate unique and citable 'handles'.
+*RAiD* uses the [*ARDC Handle Service*](https://www.ands.org.au/online-services/handle-service) to generate unique and citable 'handles'.
 This allows organisations and researchers to have a 'clickable' link in their datasets, collections and papers.
 Handles act as the primary key for a RAiD and are associated to a URL content path which can be changed, but the handle will remain the same.
 The following steps a required for *RAiD API* to interact with the minting service:
   1. Create a VPC and subnet in AWS that will have all outbound traffic come from a single static IPv4 Address.
-  2. [Register with ANDS](https://documentation.ands.org.au/pages/viewpage.action?pageId=59409375), providing the static IP Address from the previous step for the demo and live handle service.
+  2. [Register with ARDC](https://documentation.ands.org.au/pages/viewpage.action?pageId=59409375), providing the static IP Address from the previous step for the demo and live handle service.
   3. Use the 'appID' for the 'AndsAppId' parameter in the deployment steps mentioned later in this document.

 ### AWS Environment Prerequisites